Hands on: Samsung Galaxy Buds Pro review

 However, the biggest improvements are under the hood.
 Improved active noise canceling and the smart mode that analyzes whether you need noise reduction or an ambient mode has the potential to be a hugely useful offering.

-Our first experiences of audio performance satisfy for now; sound is well-balanced, without high or low tones appearing to be a victim.
+Our first experiences of audio performance satisfy for now; sound is well-balanced, and the inclusion of 360 Audio is certainly promising, though we'll need to spend more time with them to make a true assessment.